hsklein/Simprovise/docs/source/tutorial.rst

-By default, Simprovise collects a variety of data on the model's processes, locations, resources and entities during a simulation run, writes those data to a temporary output database, and returns a `SimResult` object that can generate a tabular report from that database.
-Via the use of a context manager, the database is deleted once the SimResult object goes out of scope.
+By default, Simprovise collects a variety of data on the model's processes, locations, resources and entities during a simulation run, writes those data to a temporary output database, and returns a :class:`~simprovise.simulation.SimulationResult` object that can generate a tabular report from that database.
+Via the use of a context manager, the database is deleted once ``simResult`` goes out of scope.
 In this case, we generated a summary report, the left-hand side of which is shown below::